 - cooperation and collaboration – not competition

 The Montessori program provides opportunities, challenges, and experiences through which the child acquires co-operative and self-guided skills, initiative, and self-expression.
 In addition, there are a variety of games, songs, drama, arts and crafts, and outdoor play to stimulate the child’s interests and development.
 Individual progress in learning and enjoyment are keynotes of the program.

-PCH will provide an environment that will allow children to take manageable risks, while allowing active play and exploration.
+PCH plans for and provides positive and creative learning environments, both in the classroom and during outdoor play.
+PCH provides an environment that will allow children to take manageable risks, while allowing active play and exploration.
 Encouraging children to initiate and seek out their interests and actively explore and investigate their surroundings will promote a healthier growing sense of self.

 In collaboration with promoting peace in our learning environment, PCH staff will observe outdoor play and allow freedom to explore their indoor and outdoor environments.
 PCH staff will judge if a child is in distress or needs a teacher to intervene.
 Our PCH philosophy is to promote and provide child-initiated and adult supported play, as well as to observe and prevent abusive, controlling, or intentionally harmful or cruel behaviour.
 PCH supports a stimulating, active, and interesting environment where a child may establish a true sense of self and where self-regulation is encouraged.